GOLD2025

 Economically disadvantaged people

-Outdoor recreation lessons and programs to ensure access and inclusion for persons with disabilities, including children, veterans and seniors
+Outdoor recreation equipment and programs, to ensure access and inclusion for persons with physical or cognitive disabilities, including children, veterans and seniors

 Population(s) Served